thiedelab/microstructureInference/README.md

 #### Analysis 3.
 How to measure correlation between experimental Bragg disks and simulated Bragg disks from predicted orientation

-###### For this step, please note that you need "pkl", "h5", "npy" files generated from Analysis 2. step.
+###### For this step, please note that you need "pkl", "h5", "npy" files generated from Analysis 2. & Analysis 1. steps.
 ###### For this step, you would also need raw 4D-STEM data.

 ```bash